VinceBCD/BCDiploma/sources/BCDiploma_token_sale_Bug_Bounty_Program.md

 * Bugs causing a transaction to be sent that was different from what user confirmed: for example, user transfers 10 ether in the UI, but exactly 10 wasn't transferred.
 * Bugs that could lead to the direct loss of funds such as paying out to non-intended payout beneficiaries
 * Bugs that lead to tokens being claimed before they should be
-* Bugs that lead to the wrong amount of funds being refunded when a campaign is not successful
+* Bugs that lead to the wrong amount of funds being refunded if the crowdsale is not successful
 * Different behavior than expected in specifications: https://github.com/VinceBCD/BCDiploma/blob/master/sources/contracts/BCDToken/README.md